white-lab/protocols/mass_spec/Proteomics_Workflow.md

           to remove.
 2. Add 3 mL lysis buffer to 15 mL tube on ice.
 3. Grab a timer.
-4. Get sample from -80 °C freezer, keep on dry ice.
+4. Get sample from -80°C freezer, keep on dry ice.
 5. Take tissue out of tube using tweezers and deposit on a weighing tray that has been tared.
 6. Record weight, size, and shape of tissue sample.